randombit/grab-rss/readme.txt

 * What's missing?

 No provision for HTML mail.
 Everything is converted to text/plain, stripping out everything except links.
+I don't like HTML mail.

-Charset support is weak; it basically strips everything down to ASCII, because that happens to be the most useful thing for me.
+If you want to read anything that's not written in mostly ASCII you're out of luck; all input text is forced to 7-bit ASCII.

 Probably other things that haven't even occured to me.
 Suggestions welcome, patches better.